aspose-pdf/Aspose.PDF-Documentation/net/showcases/aspose-pdf-editor/_index.md

 **ASP.NET web method handles server requests**

 See Canvas.aspx.cs tab below with source code of DeletePage_Click method.
-It deletes the selected page from PDF file using Delete method of Aspose.PDF.Document.Page collection.
+It deletes the selected page from PDF file using Delete method of Aspose.Pdf.Document.Page collection.

 **Updating editing content**